Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 However, there are some important things to consider when using modafinil as a study aid:

-• Ensure you’re getting a full night to sleep each night
+- Ensure you’re getting a full night of sleep each night

-• Eliminate all distractions prior to starting your study session
+- Eliminate all distractions before starting your study session

-If you follow all of these tips to the letter, you’re going to be much more successful with your study efforts.
-Of course, there are other tips and tricks you could be using to really dial in your study routine and modafinil use — but these are going to cover the majority of problems people experience when using modafinil as a study drug.
+If you follow all of these tips in the letter, you’re going to be much more successful with your study efforts.
+Of course, there are other tips and tricks you could use to dial in your study routine and modafinil use — but these are going to cover the majority of problems people experience when using modafinil as a study drug.

 Now stop procrastinating and get back to work!